kmcho2019/csdl-lab-cafe-app/docs/LOCAL_DOCKER_GUIDE.md

 ## 7. Promote yourself to admin

-After the first sign-in, promote your account so you can see admin sections:
+After the first sign-in, either ask an existing admin to promote you from the **People** page or run:

 ```bash
 docker compose exec db psql \